-Commenting on other people’s blogs in your niche can really work to draw relevant traffic back to your site.
+Commenting on other people’s blogs in your niche can really help to draw relevant traffic to your site.

-Plus it creates an element of networking and really works to build your credibility and trust in the blogosphere.
+Plus it creates an element of networking and really helps to build your credibility and trust in the blogosphere.

-Blog commenting is a great way to add value to other people’s blog and at the same time attract their visitors back to your blog.
+Moreover, blog commenting is a great way to add value to other people’s blog while at the same time attracting their visitors back to your blog.
 It’s a fair exchange – A Win/Win situation!

 This works particularly well when you leave relevant comments on larger blogs in your niche.

-Also be sure to use a gravatar; this is an easy way to promote your blog without coming across as spammy or over-promotional.
+Also be sure to use a gravatar; this is an easy way to promote your blog without coming across as spammy or overly promotional.

 In fact, many blogs have become standard in displaying gravatars, and many don’t even approve comments if you don’t have a gravatar.
 So be sure to set-up one today.